top of page

 What Do You Find in a Cost Coding Structure?

 A cost coding structure has unique codes.
 These represent different types of costs.
-The codes are grouped in a systematic way.
-This shows the relationship among different cost categories.
+The codes are grouped in a systematic way, forming cost code structures that help organize costs related to different project activities.
+This shows the relationship among different cost categories and ensures that expenses related to each category are clearly tracked.

 Division